30 ways for simple thrifty living

 Regularly spending money on activities like buying coffee or going to the movies can add up quickly.
 Consider cutting back on these expenses and finding more affordable ways to have fun and relax.

-Visit your local library to rent for free books, games, even movies.
-Some libraries may also offer free online courses, family events, or kids activities like Lego building days.
+Action Tip: Visit your local library for books, games, and even movies for Friday fun night.
+Plus, many libraries offer free online courses, family events, and kids’ activities like Lego building days.
+It’s worth checking out!

 #17.
 Find a side hustle